vkorotkine/DPGSolver/STYLE.md

 ### Templating

-Several functions in the code are templated such that they can operate on both real and complex data types.
-In this case, the various function definitions are performed at compile time by including the templated function `.c` file in the appropriate non-templated `.c` file *after* including appropriate header files providing the necessary macro expansions.
-In the interest of readability, the individual function declarations are however be repeated for each of the template types in the corresponding header files.
+Several functions in the code are templated such that they may be used for multiple data types (integer, floating-point, complex floating-point), eliminating significant code duplication.
+In these cases, the various function declarations/definitions are set by including the templated files (`*_T.h` and `*_T.c`) with specialized definition (`def_*`) and undefinition (`undef_*`) macro files in the associated header/implementation files.

-Relevant comments for documentation should be associated with the templated function and all specializations should refer to the general function.
+While this greatly reduces redundant code, it results in potential confusion when specialized versions of the functions are called in the code despite their declarations not explicitly appearing in any header file.
+Thus, it is recommended to search the documentation for function names *without* the trailing specialization indicator (i.e. function_name`_*`).